-The spread of both species is driven by maritime and/or aerial transportation.
+The spread of both species is driven by maritime and/ or aerial transportation.
 The importance of proximity to ports and airports may be caused by the insularity of our study species (ports and airports are present in most islands).
-However, with our pseudo-absence sampling strategy (being more concentrated around presence points), the detection of this effect of these variables suggests that species are more present near ports and airports than random.
+However, with our pseudo-absence sampling strategy (being more concentrated around presence points), the detection of this effect of these variables suggests that species are more present near ports and airports than would be expected by chance.
+Models identified an effect of proximity to ports and airports within relatively long distances (250 and 100 km, respectively), which may be driven by occurrences points located in continental regions (Madagascar and Florida).
+This may explain the nearly constant high invasion risk in small islands (e.g. O'ahu).
+However, we still identified gradients in invasion risks within islands smaller than 100 km width (e.g. Hawai'i and Reunion Island), which suggests the possibility to prioritise specific areas in small islands.
 Both P. grandis and P. laticauda are commonly found on anthropogenic structures including hotels and plant nurseries (pers. obs., Ineich, Choeur, Crottini; Gehring et al. 2010), as well as ornamental plants and plantation crops such as bananas and coconuts (Gill et al. 2001; D'Cruze et al. 2009; Porcel et al. 2021).
 Hence, individuals may be regularly carried via containers and accidentally introduced into shipments (Fritts 1987; Dubos et al. 2014; Khoury et al. 2021).
-Introductions were also caused by intentional or accidental release from captivity in regions where they are imported for the pet trade (e.g., in Florida; Andreone et al. 2012; Fieldsend and Krysko 2019).
+Introductions were also caused by intentional or accidental release from captivity in regions where they are imported for the pet trade (e.g., in Florida;

+Andreone et al. 2012; Fieldsend and Krysko 2019).
+We did not integrate the pet trade per se to our analysis because the impact of the pet trade is mainly due to transportations (through accidental release from containers in ports and airports, as it has been the case in Toamasina, Madagascar; Dubos et al. 2014).
+Therefore, the effect of pet trade has been taken into account in our models with the proximity to ports and airports predictors.
+Moreover, introductions related to the pet trade after commercialisation are mainly intentional, which has been observed only in Florida.
+Hence, adding pet trade data would probably have induced a bias in our results.
 Both species were able to establish in areas with a low variability in temperature, both at the daily and annual scale.
 Their native range is located at the north of Madagascar, close to the shores, where the climate is mainly equatorial (Peel et al. 2007), with little annual and daily thermal variation.
-Their affinity with low thermal variability may be related to the strong effects of temperature fluctuation on activity and reproduction (Georges 2013; Noble et al. 2018.
-Choeur et al. 2022).
+Their affinity with low thermal variability may be related to the strong effects of temperature fluctuation on activity and reproduction (Georges 2013; Noble et al. 2018, Choeur et al. 2022).
 Our study species are active throughout the year, which may explain their affinity with low temperature seasonality.
 Their year-round activity implies a need for continuous food availability.
 A low seasonality may serve to maintain fruit/nectar production and insect activity, all sources of food for both P. grandis and P. laticauda (Dervin et al. 2013; Dubos et al. 2020; Hoarau et al. 2021).
-The link with low variability at the daily and annual scale may be due to temperature-dependant sex determination, a common feature in reptiles.
+The link with low variability at the daily and annual scale may be due to temperaturedependant sex determination, a common feature in reptiles including Phelsuma spp.
+(Gamble 2010; Cornejo-Páramo et al. 2020).
 Both, P. grandis and P. laticauda lay their eggs on the surface of the substrate, exposing them to daily fluctuation in temperature.
 In our case, a relatively constant temperature during the day and throughout the year may help balancing the sex-ratio and maintain population dynamics (Georges 2013).